wcox13/Kruskals/readme.txt

 Kruskal's Algorithm.
 It generates complete, undirected graphs on an arbitrary number of vertices, with random edge weights.
 It should be run from the command line with the usage

-randmst 0 numpoints numtrials dimension
+randmst 0 [numpoints] [numtrials] [dimension]

-Where "randmst" and "0" should be left as-is, numpoints is the number of nodes in the random graph to be generated, and numtrials is the number of trials to run (the output is the average weight over all trials).
+Where "randmst" and "0" should be left as-is, numpoints is the number of nodes in the random graph to be generated, and numtrials is the number of trials to run.
+The output is the average weight over all trials.
 Dimension should be a member of {0, 2, 3, 4}.
 A dimension of zero will choose edge weights at random.
 A dimension of 2 will choose random points in the unit square, and the edge weights will be computed as the Euclidean distance between points.
 Similarly, dimension 3 will use arbitrary points in the unit cube, and